BaizeDX/COMP2021_OOP_Project_Clevis/README.md

 # Clevis - Command Line Vector Graphics Software

 **Clevis** (Command Line Vector Graphics Software) is a Java-based vector graphics tool developed as a group project for the **COMP2021 Object-Oriented Programming** course at **PolyU**.
-It allows users to create, manipulate, and organize vector shapes through a command-line interface, demonstrating core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
+It allows users to create, manipulate, and organize vector shapes through both a command-line interface and a graphical user interface, demonstrating core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.

 ## 📚 Table of Contents